Untitled Document

 The Orchard

-The Orchard is another popular pub situated on Butterfield Avenue beside Rathfarnham Shopping Center.
-The Orchard is often frequented by high profile figures from Dublin's social circuit.
+The Orchard is a popular pub situated on Butterfield Avenue beside Rathfarnham Shopping Center.
+There's a great atmosphere on a Friday or Saturday night and can attract a large fun crowd.
 Within the Orchard Complex there is an off license, a taxi rank and a moderately priced restuarant.

 DID YOU KNOW?